siberianfox/tinygwiki/Power-Management.md

 {1pm:1}    JSON equivalent of the above
 </pre>

-The following additional commands are available
+These additional commands are available:
 <pre>
 $me         Enable all motors
 $md         Disable all motors